 Opened in 1988 as Wake County's first established county park, Lake Crabtree County Park provides tons of recreational opportunities.
 Nine miles of hiking and cycling trails (especially popular with mountain bikers), a connection to the Town of Cary greenway system and open play areas and fishing opportunities make for a big draw.
 But the 520-acre lake is ideal for watersports, too, with visitors able to launch their own canoe or kayak from a designated area (view the park's paddling guide).
 Keep your eyes peeled for bald eagles as you make your way counter-clockwise around the lake—they've nested in at least two verified locations in years past.

 Rental note: Typically, from early May until mid-Sept. the park rents out sailboats, canoes, kayaks and stand-up paddleboards at no cost on a first-come, first-served basis.
-Those operations are currently suspended through at least May 31 due to COVID-19.
+Those operations are currently suspended due to COVID-19.

 Located just east of Raleigh in the town of Wendell, Robertson Millpond Preserve is a hidden 85-acre refuge for nature lovers, canoeists and kayakers.
 Opened to the public in 2015, the blackwater swamp property is the only bald cypress habitat in the Raleigh area, creating the unique experience of paddling through a forest-like setting.
 Now open seven days per week during the busy season (mid-May through early Aug.), the preserve's 1.15-mile loop paddling trail—marked by more than 70 buoys—is the main draw for canoeists and kayakers.
 A parking and launch area allows you to bring your own canoe or kayak for no fee.